Columbus Crew: The beginning (1994–1998)

 On June 15, 1994, Major League Soccer announced that Columbus, Ohio, would be home to one of the ten founding members of the new top flight North American professional soccer league.
 Columbus had promised construction of a soccer-specific stadium and had sold over 12,000 season ticket deposits.
-The team was tentatively named the Columbus Eclipse in its application to the league, as a solar eclipse had passed over the city after reaching the league's 10,000-deposit minimum, but it was eventually renamed the Crew.
+The team was tentatively named the Columbus Eclipse in its application to the league, as a solar eclipse had passed over the city after reaching the league's 10,000-deposit minimum.
+Prior to the initial MLS season, a public contest was created to decide the name for the team.
+The name "the Crew", was picked out of 2,500 entrants and 650 nickname suggestions.
+The winning individual linked it to the city's namesake of Christopher Columbus, his voyages, and the crew that accompanied him on his discoveries.
+By the time the team had begun creating imagery and logos for the team, it was quickly realized that the connection to the explorer would likely prove to be controversial.
+Thus, the franchise then chose to instead emphasize another type of crew while keeping the moniker, with the team's first crest featuring three shadowed men in hard hats representing the construction workers and Midwestern work ethic.

 MLS investor Lamar Hunt, and his son Clark became the owners of both the Columbus Crew and Kansas City Wizards in 1996.
 The first players for the Crew were South African national team veteran Doctor Khumalo, by assignment, and Brian McBride.
 McBride was selected as the first overall pick in MLS's first draft in 1996.
 Former U.S. National Team coach Timo Liekoski would be the team's head coach for its first season.

 The Crew played their first game on April 13, 1996, in front of a home crowd of 25,266 in Ohio Stadium against D.C.
 United and won 4–0.
 Columbus would struggle, however, winning only 5 of their next 21 games.
 After the 6–16 start, Tom Fitzgerald replaced head coach Liekoski.
 The Crew, under Fitzgerald, won 9 of their last 10 games to finish fourth in the Eastern Conference.
 They went on to lose in the conference playoff semi-finals.

 The Black & Gold finished 15–17 in both 1997 and 1998, which put them in third and fourth place, respectively, in the Eastern Conference.
 Each season ended with losses in the Conference Finals to D.C.
 United.
-The Crew reached the 1998 U.S. Open Cup Final, however, the match was postponed due to a hurricane and controversially relocated from Virginia Beach to Soldier Field in Chicago then the home of Chicago Fire, who won the match 2–1 after extra time.
+In 1998, the Crew reached the U.S. Open Cup Final.
+However, the match was postponed due to a hurricane and was controversially relocated from Virginia Beach to Soldier Field in Chicago, the home of the Chicago Fire.
+The Fire would go on to win the match 2–1 after extra time.
 Stern John, in his first of two seasons with Columbus, was the 1998 scoring champion, amassing 26 goals and 5 assists.